Cold Calling vs. Cold Emailing: Which One Works Best

 Cold emailing arrived with the internet boom as a digital alternative.

-Fast forward to today, cold emailing has evolved into an art of hyper-targeted messaging based on behavior, interests, and timing – our specialty at HyperGen, where we track over 100 prospect signals to make sure your emails hit home.
+Fast forward to today, cold emailing has evolved into highly targeted messaging shaped by buyer intent, timing, and AI-assisted personalization - our specialty at Hypergen, where we track over 100 prospect signals to make sure your emails hit home.

 First impressions: Voice vs. text